zer0Kerbal/TheGoldStandard/Readme.md

 ### See More

 - Discussions and news on this mod: See [Discussions][MOD:disc] or [KSP Forums][MOD:thread]
-- Changelog Summary for more details of changes : See [ChangeLog][MOD:clog]
+- Changelog Summary for more details of changes: See [ChangeLog][MOD:clog]
 - Known Issues for more details of feature requests and known issues : See [Known Issues][MOD:known]

 ### Installation Directions